tonytvo/blog-generator/content/blog/emotional-intelligence-summary/index.md

 "be crazy, be stupid, be silly, be weird, be whatever, because life is too short to be anything but happy."

+"Our own minds is what created fear and our own mind is the only thing that can smash through it"

+"Begin by asking yourself, "What emotion to I want to trigger in this situation?"

+Ask yourself: 'Do I want to change this?
+Why do I want to change this?'
+What stands to happen if I don't change this?
+What stands to happen if I don't change this?'

+Accepting that something is going to happen and that the only thing we can control is how we choose to respond is where EI comes in

 # References
 - https://aimwa.com/workplaceconversations/growth-development/workplace-skills/five-steps-to-managing-your-emotions/